EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 ## What does randomization do to this game?

-Most things that are trackable through your capainancy page are locations containing randomized items When completing a location, you are only rewarded the item at the location if you have the required items to visit the location.
+Most things that are trackable through your capainancy page are locations containing randomized items.
+When completing a location, you are only rewarded the item at the location if you have the required items to visit the location.
 The following items are randomized:
 1. Sail - Unlocks the ability to check locations away from the starting island